gianmarcotoso/react-ui-formalize/README.md

 ## Tell me more

 This repository contains a set of 3 HoCs that will save you a lot of time and pain when handling forms with ReactJS.
 It does _not_ use anything other than ReactJS, so you don't need to interface it with your store(s) or whatever you do to handle your application state.
 Just put in your form, get your data out, be happy!

+## The components

-Now, for what's in the box...
+Let's find out what's in the box...

-## Formalize
+### Formalize

 The main component of this package is `Formalize`.
 This HoC wraps *any* component and converts it into a form, keeping track of the input values into its internal state.
 It can handle pretty much anything you throw at it, provided you follow one simple rule: when something in the form is supposed to change, you need to call the `onFormValueChange` method passed to your component as a prop by the HoC.
 Let's see an example of how this thing is supposed to work: